georg-braun/Personal-Website/svelte-ui/src/routes/blog/style-mdsvex-generated-html-in-sveltekit.md

 ---
-title: Style mdvsex generated html in SvelteKit
+title: "SvelteKit Blog: Style mdvsex generated html"
 date: 2022-01-11
+tags: ["svelte"]
 ---

 My blog posts are markdown files that get processed to html files (you can find more about this in [this post](/blog/use-markdown-files-as-sveltekit-routes)